penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/bnfw/README.txt

 Yes!
 Full support for WordPress Multisite was added in 1.6.13, alongside the release of the [Multisite Add-on](https://betternotificationsforwp.com/downloads/multisite/).

+= Can users create their own email notifications? =

+Not using BNFW.
+If you want to let users create their own email notifications, check out my other plugin: [Content Notify](https://contentnotify.com).

 = Notifications aren't coming through! =

 First of all, follow [this article](https://betternotificationsforwp.com/how-can-i-receive-the-best-support/) about how to find out what might be causing the problem.
 Additionally, please take a look at [this help document](https://betternotificationsforwp.com/documentation/getting-started/how-to-improve-email-delivery/) to see how you might improve email delivery when using Better Notifications for WP.